-- 12.3.1 The term "procurement" embraces the complete process from planning, sourcing to taking delivery of all works, goods and services required by DHCW to perform its functions, and furthermore embrace all building, equipment, consumables and services including health services.
-Procurement further embraces contract and/or supplier management, including market engagement and industry monitoring. - 12.3.2 There are a range of statutory instruments governing public sector procurement, the primary statutory instrument being 'The Public Contract Regulations (2015, No. 102)' as well as Welsh Government policy frameworks.
-One of the key objectives of governing legislation is to ensure public procurement markets are open and that there is free movement of supplies, services and works.
-The main legal and governing principles guiding public procurement and which are incorporated into these SFIs are: - Transparency: public bodies should ensure that there is openness and clarity on procurement processes and how they are implemented; - Non-discrimination: public bodies may not discriminate between suppliers or products on grounds of their origin; - Fair treatment: suppliers should be treated fairly and without discrimination, including in particular equality of opportunity and access to information; - Legality: public bodies must conform to European Community and other legal requirements; - Integrity: there should be no corruption or collusion with suppliers or others; - Effectiveness and efficiency: public bodies should meet the commercial, regulatory and socio-economic goals of government in a balanced manner appropriate to the procurement requirement; - Efficiency: procurement processes should be carried out as cost effectively as possible and secure value for money.
+- 12.3.1 The term "procurement" embraces the complete process from planning, sourcing to taking delivery of all works, goods and services required by HEIW to perform its functions, and furthermore embrace all building, equipment, consumables and services including health services.
+Procurement further embraces contract and/or supplier management, including market engagement and industry monitoring. - 12.3.2 The main legal and governing principles guiding public procurement and which are incorporated into these SFIs are: - Transparency: public bodies should ensure that there is openness and clarity on procurement processes and how they are implemented; - Non-discrimination: public bodies may not discriminate between suppliers or products on grounds of their origin; - Equal treatment: suppliers should be treated fairly and without discrimination, including in particular equality of opportunity and access to information; - Proportionality: requirements and conditions in the procurement should be reasonable in proportion to the object of procurement and measures taken should not go beyond what is necessary; - Legality: public bodies must conform to European Community and other legal requirements; - Integrity: there should be no corruption or collusion with suppliers or others; - Effectiveness and efficiency: public bodies should meet the commercial, regulatory and socio-economic goals of government in a balanced manner appropriate to the procurement requirement; - Efficiency: procurement processes should be carried out as cost effectively as possible and secure value for money.